Skip to content

 ) -> None: ...

-1. Same as above, weather api key needs the parameter name for the container to inject it.
+1. Same as above, weather api key needs the config key for the container to inject it.

 2. KeyValueStore can be injected only by type and does not require annotations.